Zugsführer

 Zugsführer (Zgf or ZF; lit.
 'Platoon leader') is a rank of the enlisted men rank group (EN group) in the Austrian Bundesheer.
 In comparison to the German Bundeswehr it is equivalent to the EN-rank “Oberstabsgefreiter”.
 A Zugsführer might be tasked to lead a sub-subunit of 8 to 13 soldiers.

 During United Nations missions and in NATO Partnership for Peace the rank Zugsführer will be designated in English with Master Corporal (MCpl) and is equivalent to NATO-Rang code OR-4.

-Austria-Hungaria (until 1918)
+Austria-Hungary (until 1918)

 The Zugsführer rank was derived from the former platoon corporal (de: Zugskorporal) in 1857 and introduced to the Austro-Hungarian armed forces (hu: „Szakaszvezetö“).
 The rank was equivalent to the German NCO-grade Sergeant.
 The Zugsführer was authorized to wear yellow-black NCO port epée.

 Depending on the armed forces branch, service, or assignment the Zugsführer rank (with the appropriate rank I insignia) was equivalent to: